CryptoRPG/CryptoRPG/README.md

 Luck is a stat owned by heroes.
 It helps determines chances of positive events occurring, such as mob drops and quest rewards' quality.

+Because the maximum amount of heroes in a squad is `10`, the maximum luck aquirable on a squad is `+20%`.

 **Power**

 The power stat is a computed stat used to determine the total capabilities and power of a living entity.